-He was also once the face of the Anti-Apartheid Movement, he did recently fighting against racism discrimination throughout his life.
+He was also once the face of the Anti-Apartheid Movement; he did recently fighting against racism and discrimination throughout his life.

-Because of which he ended up in prison, however, it didn’t deter him.
+Because of this, he ended up in prison; however, it didn’t deter him.

-He had the focus, will, determination even though he spent 30 years in jail.
+He had the focus, will, and determination even though he spent 30 years in jail.

-Under his leadership, the campaign thrived and Nelson became the hero that led the country towards the future where everyone has an equal and free future.
+Under his leadership, the campaign thrived, and Nelson became the hero that led the country toward a future where everyone had an equal and free future.

 He had all the qualities that visionary leadership requires, from having the determination to focus to taking risks and will.